 But most people overlook Ad Scripts because they’re worried that this may be too advanced for them.

-The good news is that others may have already written the code so if you know how to copy-and-paste, you can use a script to automatically put your AdWords reports into a spreadsheet.
+The good news is that there are some great scripts out there already written by experts, and if you know how to copy-and-paste and follow a few simple instructions, you can use a script to automatically put your Google Ads reports into a spreadsheet.